What is Surrealism? (Guide to Surrealist History & Artworks)

 Together with Louis Aragon and Philippe Soupault, he worked on several literary works.

-By October 1924, two separate Surrealist communities were formed.
+By October 1924, two separate Surrealist communities had been formed.

 The first group was led by Yvan Goll, and the other was by Andre himself.